ihsn/SDCPractice/sdcMicro.rst

 complexity (e.g., the number of different combinations of values of key variables in the data); as well as the computer/server specifications.

-Table 7.4 gives some indication of computation times for different methods on datasets of different size and complexity based on findings from our experiments.
-The selected quasi-identifiers and categories for those variables in Table 7.3 are the same in both datasets being compared.
+:numref:`tab74` gives some indication of computation times for different methods on datasets of different size and complexity based on findings from our experiments.
+The selected quasi-identifiers and categories for those variables in :numref:`tab73` are the same in both datasets being compared.
 Because it is impossible to predict the exact computation time, this table should be used to illustrate how long computations may take.
 These methods have been executed on a powerful server.
 Given long